Battle of Stalingrad

-On 19 November, the Red Army launched Operation Uranus, a two-pronged attack targeting the Romanian armies protecting the 6th Army's flanks.
+On 19 November, the Red Army launched Operation Uranus, a two-pronged counterattack targeting the Romanian armies protecting the 6th Army's flanks.
 The Axis flanks were overrun and the 6th Army was encircled.
-Adolf Hitler was determined to hold the city for Germany at all costs and forbade the 6th Army to try a breakout; instead, attempts were made to supply it by air and to break the encirclement from the outside.
-Though the Soviets were successful in preventing the Germans from making enough airdrops to the trapped Axis armies at Stalingrad, heavy fighting continued for another two months.
-On 2 February 1943, the 6th Army, having exhausted its ammunition and food, finally capitulated after several months of battle, making it the first of Hitler's field armies to have surrendered.
+Hitler, who exercised daily command from the Wolf's Lair, was determined to hold the city for Germany at all costs and forbade the 6th Army to try a breakout; instead, attempts were made to supply it by air and to break the encirclement from outside.
+The Soviets managed to prevent the Germans from making enough airdrops to their trapped armies, but heavy fighting continued for another two months.
+On 2 February 1943, the 6th Army, having exhausted its ammunition and food, finally capitulated, making it the first of Hitler's field armies to surrender.

-In modern Russia, the legacy of the Red Army's victory at Stalingrad is commemorated among the Days of Military Honour.
+In post-Soviet Russia, the legacy of the Red Army's victory at Stalingrad is commemorated among the Days of Military Honour of the Great Patriotic War.
 It is also well known in many other countries that belonged to the Allied powers, and has thus become ingrained in popular culture.
-Likewise, in a number of the post-Soviet states, the Battle of Stalingrad is recognized as an important aspect of what is known as the Great Patriotic War.